BestTimesToVisit.com Logo

 culture

 Embrace the 'mate' culture!
 You'll see locals sharing this traditional herbal infusion from a gourd with a metal straw.
 If offered, it's a sign of hospitality and a great way to connect.
-Just sip what's passed to you and return the gourd; don't wash it!
+Just remember to pass it back to the person who poured it after taking a sip, and don't touch the straw with your fingers.

 food